Shutter speed in Photography- Beginners Guide

-Shutter speed together with Aperture and ISO forms the three pillars of photography.
-So, understanding shutter speed is essential to capture nice shots.
-Right selection of shutter speed can help you, to freeze the action and also blur the motion.
+Shutter speed together with Aperture and ISO gives the exposure of the image.
+So, understanding shutter speed is essential to get the perfect photo.
+The right selection of shutter speed can help you to freeze the action as well as blur the motion.

 What is Shutter speed?